 From time to time, certain of our stockholders may be eligible to sell all or some of their shares of common stock by means of ordinary brokerage transactions in the open market pursuant to Rule 144 promulgated under the Securities Act, subject to certain limitations.
 In general, pursuant to amended Rule 144, non-affiliate stockholders may sell freely after six months subject only to the current public information requirement.
-Affiliates may sell after six months subject to the Rule 144 volume, manner of sale (for equity securities), current public information and notice requirements.
-Of the approximately 37 million shares of our common stock outstanding as of March 2, 2012, approximately 11.8 million shares are tradable without restriction.
-On October 8, 2011, 23,848,133 shares that had been issued in unregistered transactions became tradable pursuant to Rule 144.
-Any substantial sales of our common stock pursuant to Rule 144 may have a material adverse effect on the market price of our common stock.
+Affiliates may sell after six months subject to the Rule 144 volume, manner of sale (for equity securities), current public information, and notice requirements.
+Of the approximately 57 million shares of our common stock outstanding as of March 25, 2013, approximately 31 million shares are tradable without restriction, and approximately an additional 15.1 million shares that had been issued in unregistered transactions and are held by non-affiliates are tradable without time or volume limitations pursuant to Rule 144.
+We have registered the resale of an additional 4,000,000 shares of our common stock, pursuant to registration obligations.
+Given the limited trading of our common stock, resales of even a small number of shares of our common stock pursuant to Rule 144 or an effective registration statement may adversely affect the market price of our common stock.